-And while many people think of physical health first, healthy aging also encompasses cognitive, mental and even social health.
+When it comes to healthy aging, many people think of physical health first.
+But healthy aging also encompasses cognitive, mental and even social health.
 All four elements have to be in harmony for someone to truly enjoy healthy aging.

 That goes for those living with dementia or Alzheimer’s disease.
 Though the method for helping someone with dementia achieve healthy aging may be different than for someone without cognitive decline, it’s no less important.